Seneca-ICTOER/OPS705/docs/Labs/lab3.md

 In the following investigation (Parts 1-3), you will create the exact same directory structure each time, but using a different path type.

 First, let's confirm:
-1. Connect to your CentOS VM's CLI.
+1. Connect to your Ubuntu VM's CLI.
 1. Issue a command to confirm you are located in your **home** directory.

 In this investigation, you will create the blue sections of this tree diagram.